I may have ruined my life and it’s Bill Murray’s fault.

 want.
 We’re then shocked and angered when things turn against us.
 When, however,

-someone is kind enough to clue us in up front, to tell us that freedom is a motherfucker,
+someone is kind enough to clue us in up front, to tell us that life and freedom- whatever

-then we can adjust our expectations accordingly; put on our game face, bring our A game
+know to put on our game face, to bring our A game.

 I have known many crickets in my life.
 Some I have known personally, and others I have met through their stories and other works of art.